How to Write an AI Policy for a Professional Services Firm (2026)

 Law firms face the most specific AI policy obligations of any professional services firm type, because ABA Opinion 512 and emerging state bar guidance create documented obligations.

-The ABA 512 Checklist for Law Firms
+The ABA 512 Checklist for Law Firms:

-• Competence:Before using any AI tool, the supervising attorney must understand how it works well enough to evaluate its output.
+• Competence: Before using any AI tool, the supervising attorney must understand how it works well enough to evaluate its output.
 Relying on AI you don't understand is a competence issue.

-• Confidentiality:Client information cannot be input into any AI tool unless the client has consented after full disclosure, or the tool has a formal data protection agreement covering your firm's use.
+• Confidentiality: Client information cannot be input into any AI tool unless: (a) the client has consented after full disclosure, or (b) the tool has a formal data protection agreement covering your firm's use.

-• Supervision:Non-lawyer AI use must be supervised the same way any non-lawyer work is supervised — meaning attorney review before client delivery, not just a spot check.
+• Supervision: Non-lawyer AI use (paralegals, assistants) must be supervised the same way any non-lawyer work is supervised — meaning attorney review before client delivery, not just a spot check.

-• Candor/Fees:AI-assisted work billed at full attorney rates without disclosure may be a fee transparency issue in some jurisdictions.
+• Candor/Fees: AI-assisted work that is billed at full attorney rates without disclosure may be a fee transparency issue in some jurisdictions.
 Check your state bar's specific guidance.

 Engagement Letter AI Disclosure Clause (sample — adapt before use):